 The Density of a substance, or mixture of substances, is defined as the ratio of the mass to the volume.
 Density is a function of temperature and pressure, but pressure does not have a measurable effect on most liquids and solids.

 In SysCAD the user enters the density of the pure species in the Species database.

 Implementation in SysCAD

-- Entering Solubility Data in the Species Properties Database - A description of solubility functions that can be entered in the Species Properties Database.
+- Entering Density Data in the Species Properties Database - the user enters the density of the pure species in the species database.

-- Solubility Information in a Project - The solubility information entered a project can be seen in the Species Properties Access Window (Species - View Properties).
+- Density Information in a Project - The density information used in a project can be seen in the Species Properties Access Window (Species - View Properties).

 SysCAD allows a number of different methods of calculating the density of mixtures.
 These will be described separately below:

 - This is the standard method of calculating the density of a mixture in SysCAD.

 - Currently, if the user does not use an implemented species model, this method will ALWAYS be used to calculate the density of the Solid phase.